henryjr1/DelterAirlinesTeam3/README.md

 ## Deployment
 ```
 docker-compose build  ---  build the image
-docker-compose -d     ---  run the container on background and build image if necessary
+docker-compose up -d  ---  run the container on background and build image if necessary
 ```

 Now open your browser and try the url http://localhost:5000/api/v1.0/flights.
 It should return something like this